siddarthagorentla/Budget-tracking-credit-ledger/README.md

 Data Persistence (Optional): Optionally, you can extend this project to include data persistence using local storage or a backend service to store the user's data across sessions.
 Tech Stack
 Frontend: HTML, CSS, JavaScript

+run this bit in your compiler terminal: python -m http.server 8000 you get a local host in the output console then you can run project using local host